vatpac-technology/pilot-procedures/docs/flight-planning/flightplansubmission.md

 | `STS/STATE` | Aircraft part of the defence force, military, or customs |

 !!! note
     Under the VATSIM Code of Conduct, no flight may declare itself to have priority over another.
-Filing a priority status in your flight plan will not result in being prioritised above other aircraft (contrary to the real world), however it may signal ATS to provide track shortening or to facilitate your planned operations.
+Filing a priority status in your flight plan will not result in being prioritised above other aircraft (contrary to the real world), however it may signal ATC to provide track shortening or to facilitate your planned operations.

 ### Radio Callsign
 Where an unusual or non-standard callsign has been filed (see [Callsigns](#callsigns)), include the full radio callsign in your remarks using the **RTF/<callsign>** format.